 - Each author should have his or her own field, not all in the same box. - The format is Last name, First name.
 Ex: Tolkien, J.R.R. - If the author uses a single name, use that.
 Ex: Madonna - If the author is a pseudonym use that.
 Ex: Galbraith, Robert - If the item is a collection of short stories, it is sufficient to put in the editor's name.
 Again, one line per editor. - Some items are created by non-human entities, like corporations.
 This may come up with academic printing presses or conference proceedings.
 Use the corporate name.
 Ex.
 University of Alberta Press

-• The OCLC website (discussed below) includes authorship - so this might clear up any confusion if there is any.
+• WorldCat is a website you can use for various thinks, including authorship - so this might clear up any confusion if there is any.

 2.2 DC Contributor